 Kyle started his career in Washington, D.C.where he worked on campaign strategies for clients running for U.S. President, U.S. Senate, the U.S. House of Representatives, state governor and state legislatures.

 Kyle is a sought-after policy expert and is frequently quoted in major media coverage on the topic of telehealth, including the Associated Press, Bloomberg, Kaiser Health News, Modern Healthcare, NPR, and Roll Call.
 In January 2022, Kyle was named by Politico as one of the “Four Washington players poised to shape digital health in 2022”.

 American Telemedicine Association (ATA)

-Music Show Intro Credit and Podcast Production by Jake Dansereau, connect at JAKEEZo on Soundcloud @user-257386777
+Music intro credit to Jake Dansereau, connect at JAKEEZo on Soundcloud @user-257386777.

-Connect with us on social or contact us to be a guest on the Know Stroke Podcast
+Until next time, be sure to give the show a like and share, +follow and connect with us on social or contact us to be a guest on the Know Stroke Podcast.

 Connect with Us and Share our Show on Social: